-Plan out the latest the night before what you’re exactly going to do the next day.
+Plan out a week or at least the night before what you’re exactly going to do the next day.

 Life and business coach Marie Forleo likes to plan out every single hour of her next day.

-I personally don’t go that much into detail, because I have a little toddler at home and my daily schedule is a bit more unpredictable this way.
+I personally don’t go that much into detail, because I have a small child at home and my daily schedule is a bit more unpredictable this way.

-However, what I do is scheduling my tasks for work in my Productivity Planner the night before and estimate how much time it will take to get my work done.
+However, what I do is scheduling my tasks for work the night before and estimate how much time it will take to get my work done.